WebyThinksVK/martinkaptein.com/content/page/it-services.md

 For static websites, Martin Kaptein, has extended knowledge of [Hugo](https://gohugo.io/) and all modern web technologies from **HTML** and **CSS**, to **JS** (and various frameworks).

 For complex, dynamic websites, Martin Kaptein has deep knowledge of **Wordpress**, other open source (mainly **PHP** based) systems and languages that allow for the creation of very complex and **flexible systems and environments**.

+Also, Martin Kaptein takes care of **Search Engine Optimisation** to help your website to score higher in Google, and other search engines.

 ![wordpress](/images/it/wordpress-illustration-min.jpg)